ibm-cloud-docs/assistant/deploy-phone.md

 1. If you don't have a SIP trunk configured, [work with a SIP trunk provider](#deploy-phone-sip-providers) to set up a SIP trunk now.

-    A SIP trunk is equivalent to an analog telephone line, except it uses the voice over Internet protocol (VoIP) to transmit voice data and can support multiple concurrent calls.
+    A SIP trunk is equivalent to an analog telephone line, except it uses Voice over Internet Protocol (VoIP) to transmit voice data and can support multiple concurrent calls.
 The trunk can connect to the public switched telephone network (PSTN) or your company's on-premises private branch exchange (PBX).

     - You will need to provide the SIP URI for your assistant during the SIP trunk setup process.
     - Create a phone number through your SIP provider, and then assign it to your SIP trunk.